thrama/coding-test/README.md

 Sources:
 * [HackerRank](https://www.hackerrank.com/)
+* Other

 Used language:

 * [Python](https://www.python.org/) - tested with version 3.7+
 * Bash Script - tested on zsh 5.7.1
+* PowerShell - tested on version 7.3.

 ## Built With